 Australian businesses prepare for the new privacy regime

 In our experience, intellectual property (IP) has moved from a peripheral issue to a core capability for our government clients.
-All but a few government transactions involve at least some negotiation of intellectual property IP rights.
+All but a few government transactions involve at least some negotiation of IP rights.

 We know that government agencies must manage particular risks when dealing with IP over and above the usual commercial issues that might arise with corporate clients.
 For example: the implementation of public policy through the development of legislation (acquisition of IP as property), the implementation of new programs (application of Crown rights (patents and copyright), branding issues, tensions between confidentiality obligations and governments' preference for transparency), data acquisition, management and dissemination necessary to support policy development or innovation in new policy areas (copyright and patent implications of software development, research and development involving IP ownership, licensing and commercialisation).